How to Apply Frosted Window Film

 Preparing to Apply Frosted Window Film

-It is best to apply the frosted glass window film during the coolest part of the day to avoid the film from streaking, so plan on either an early morning or late afternoon time for your project.
-The first thing to do is to clean the window well, but don’t use conventional window cleaner or ammonia or vinegar, as they may leave a residue on the window that can have a reaction with the glue and cause the film not to stick.
+- It is best to apply the frosted glass window film during the coolest part of the day to avoid the film from streaking, so plan on either an early morning or late afternoon time for your project.

+- The first thing to do is to clean the window well, but don’t use conventional window cleaner or ammonia or vinegar, as they may leave a residue on the window that can have a reaction with the glue and cause the film not to stick.
 Believe it or not, baby shampoo is perfect for cleaning windows and it leaves no trace that would interfere with the gluing.
 Mix some in water, and then clean the windows with this, using a squeegee to dry off the window afterwards.
-Once the window is clean you can prepare the frosted window film.

 Measuring and Cutting the Frosted Window Film

-Hopefully, when you purchased the film, you bought a little more than you exactly needed, just in case of any ‘accidents’ and also to allow you to cut the film wider than the actual window area it needs to cover.
+- Hopefully, when you purchased the film, you bought a little more than you needed, just in case of any ‘accidents’ and also to allow you to cut the film wider than the actual window area it needs to cover.
 You should leave an extra border of around an inch, so that you can place the film squarely on the window.

-Next you need to spray the surface of the window.
+- Next you need to spray the surface of the window.
 Fill up a spray bottle with the same baby shampoo solution you used to clean the window with, and spray that on.
 It will do nicely.
 Spray the solution on your hands too, just before smoothing the film onto the window, so you don’t leave any fingerprints on the film as you put it up.

 Applying the Frosted Window Film to the Window

 - If you have a hard time getting the backing off you can use transparent tape to help you.
 Just stick a couple of pieces on one corner and pull it back, the peel should start coming off the window film.
 As the backing comes off, get the person helping you to spray the back of the film that’s going to be put directly onto the window.

-When you have the piece of film ready to put onto the window, lift it up and start applying it at the very top of the window, gradually working your way down.
+- When you have the piece of film ready to put onto the window, lift it up and start applying it at the very top of the window, gradually working your way down.
 If you spray the film as you’re working with it you’ll find it’s easier to work with and it will help you to work the bubbles out of the film as well.

 - Move any bubbles out to the side of the film by rubbing the surface and squeezing them over to the edge.
 A squeegee can help move them along quite nicely, so keep the one you used to dry the window on hand to use at this stage.

-When you’re satisfied with the positioning and have all of the bubbles out, or as close to edge as you can, then go ahead and trim the film.
-Don’t trim it exactly though, as you need to allow about an eighth of an inch to allow for shrinkage around the edges as the film dries.
+- When you’re satisfied with the positioning and have all of the bubbles out (or as close to edge as you can), then go ahead and trim the film.
+Don’t trim it too closely, though, as you need to allow about an eighth of an inch to allow for shrinkage around the edges as the film dries.